Formatting Dates

 * "mmmm" - the month as a full name (January to December);

-* "mmmmm" - not supported by Webix, but interpreted as "mmmm"
+* "mmmmm" - interpreted by Webix as "mmmm"

 * "d" - the day as a number without a leading zero (1 to 31);